POEMMA's Target of Opportunity Sensitivity to Cosmic Neutrino Transient Sources: Neutrino Estimates from Flaring Astrophysical Sources and Neutrino Horizons

-Figs.~\ref{fig:sensitivity-burst} and \ref{fig:nevskyplotsshort} demonstrate that even considering the ``best-case'' scenarios for IceCube and GRAND200k, POEMMA has a distinct advantage in detecting these types of short burst events.
-Not only will POEMMA be sensitive to neutrinos from the entire sky (compared with $\sim 50$\% for IceCube and $\sim 80$\% for GRAND200k), POEMMA can expect to see more neutrinos (maximum number of $8.1$ versus $4.7$ for IceCube and $6.1$ for GRAND200k).
-For the $90$\% unified confidence level of $2.44$ neutrinos, POEMMA will be able to achieve this level in $\sim 80$\% of the sky, compared with $\sim 17$\% for IceCube and $\sim 80$\% for GRAND200k.
-However, it is worth noting that both IceCube and GRAND200k will be limited in their capability to follow up short bursts due to their inability to slew.
-This is less of a disadvantage for IceCube than for GRAND200k since IceCube is sensitive to muon neutrinos in a greater range of zenith angles than GRAND200k is sensitive to tau neutrinos.
-The band of zenith angles for GRAND200k results in an instantaneous FoV of $\sim 4.4$\% of the sky, so the probability of this ``best-case'' scenario occurring is relatively low.
-On the other hand, while POEMMA's instantaneous FoV ($\sim 30^{\circ} \times 9^{\circ}$) is smaller than that of GRAND200k ($\sim 360^{\circ} \times 10^{\circ}$), POEMMA's orbital speed (one orbit in $95$~min.) and quick re-pointing capability ($\sim 90^{\circ}$ in $500$~s) will allow it to access regions of the sky outside of its instantaneous FoV faster than GRAND200k, which is restricted to the rotation speed of the Earth.
-With this combination of capabilities, POEMMA will be able access to $\sim 21$\% of the sky in $500$~s ($\sim 37$\% in $10^3$~s)~\cite{Guepin:2018yuf}, a key advantage over GRAND200k in terms of sky coverage.
+For short bursts, given that neither IceCube nor \grandacro\ will be able to slew to a given target as POEMMA will, the observational scenario for these experiments is not completely analogous to that considered in this paper for POEMMA.
+For the purposes of comparison, we constructed their sky plots in Fig.~\ref{fig:nevskyplotsshort} by assuming that the burst starts at a time for which the effective area at a given set of sky coordinates is at a maximum.
+We then average the effective area over the assumed timescale for short bursts ($\sim 10^3$~s).
+In this manner, we compare these ``best-case'' scenarios for IceCube and \grandacro\ to our best-case scenario for POEMMA for short bursts.
+However, both IceCube and \grandacro\ will be limited in their capability to follow up short bursts due to their inability to slew.
+This is less of a disadvantage for IceCube than for \grandacro\ since IceCube is sensitive to muon neutrinos in a greater range of zenith angles than \grandacro\ is sensitive to tau neutrinos.
+The band of zenith angles for \grandacro\ results in an instantaneous FoV of $\sim 4.4$\% of the sky, so the probability of this ``best-case'' scenario occurring is relatively low.
+On the other hand, while POEMMA's instantaneous FoV ($\sim 30^{\circ} \times 9^{\circ}$) is smaller than that of \grandacro\ ($\sim 360^{\circ} \times 10^{\circ}$), POEMMA's orbital speed (one orbit in $95$~min.) and quick re-pointing capability ($\sim 90^{\circ}$ in $500$~s) will allow it to access regions of the sky outside of its instantaneous FoV faster than \grandacro, which is restricted to the rotation speed of the Earth.
+With this combination of capabilities, POEMMA will be able access to $\sim 21$\% of the sky in $500$~s ($\sim 37$\% in $10^3$~s)~\cite{Guepin:2018yuf}, a key advantage over \grandacro\ in terms of sky coverage on such short timescales.